dotnet/docs/docs/standard/serverless-architecture/index.md

 ## Evolution of cloud platforms

 Serverless is the culmination of several iterations of cloud platforms.
-The evolution began with physical metal in the data center progressed through Infrastructure-as-a-Service (IaaS) and Platform-as-a-Service (PaaS).
+The evolution began with physical metal in the data center and progressed through Infrastructure-as-a-Service (IaaS) and Platform-as-a-Service (PaaS).

 ![Evolution from on-premises to serverless](./media/serverless-evolution-iaas-paas.png)

-Before the cloud, a discernable boundary existed between development and operations.
+Before the cloud, a discernible boundary existed between development and operations.
 Deploying an application meant answering myriad questions like:

 * What hardware should be installed?
-* How is physical access secured to the machine?
+* How is physical access to the machine secured?
 * Does the data center require an Uninterruptible Power Supply (UPS)?
 * Where are storage backups sent?
 * Should there be redundant power?